 Landlords legally must notify tenants of planned increases, and must adhere to deadlines, notice periods, and all documentation required by law.
 In 2025, Spain’s Ministry of Housing provides monthly rent index figures, so tenants can check whether owners are complying.

 Spain’s rental housing sector in 2025 is governed by the Housing Law 12/2023 and its new annual Rent Update Index, providing strict caps and official reference values, currently 2.2%.
 Whether you are a tenant or a landlord, knowing and applying these limits is critical.
-Always confirm any rent revision uses the official INE-published index and seek legal clarification for complex situations, renewals, or special cases.
+Understanding these limits helps tenants and landlords avoid illegal rent increases and manage rental contracts with confidence.

 This article was brought to you by HealthPlan, the expat health insurance experts in Spain.